 12 step program?
 In addition, to say that adding the

-Christian elements back to the 12 steps would be
+Christian elements back to the 12 steps would fix the 12 steps

-rehabilitation is to reveal one's lack of knowledge about the
+is to reveal one's lack of knowledge about the 12 step

-12 step programs.
-They grew out of the Oxford movement,
+programs.
+They grew out of the Oxford movement, a

-a Christian organization.
-The heritage of the 12 steps
+Christian organization.
+The heritage of the 12 steps is

 - Dr. Lambert then tells the story of his mom, how AA helped

 her get over alcohol, but that she lived a sinful life (though

 sober), and that Jesus saved her and changed her.
 The